 Steve Grant received his Bachelor of Science degree in Chemical Engineering from The Ohio State University and a Juris Doctor (cum laude) from the University of Akron.
 Steve is admitted to the practice of law in Ohio, before the United States Patent and Trademark Office, the United States District Court for the Northern District of Ohio and the Federal Circuit Court of Appeals.
-Steve is a member of the Ohio State Bar Association and the Columbus Intellectual Property Law Association.
-He served as president of the Columbus Intellectual Property Law Association in 2007-08 and is a former Chair of the Ohio State Bar Association Intellectual Property Law Section council.
-He has almost thirty years of experience in intellectual property law practice.
+Steve is a member of the Ohio State Bar Association.
+He served as president of the Columbus Intellectual Property Law Association in 2007-08 and has been the Chair of the Ohio State Bar Association Intellectual Property Law Section council.
+He has over thirty years of experience in intellectual property law practice.

 After his undergraduate degree, Steve gained a wide variety of work experience with The Standard Oil Company of Ohio, now BP, where, over twelve years, he held a number of engineering and management positions, including research and development, human resources, business planning and technical procurement and attended law school at night.
 He is an inventor of two United States patents involving desulfurization of coal.
 He practiced law with a northeastern Ohio firm for about fifteen years before joining Standley Law Group.